 Meet the Faculty: A Winding Road Through Walden

 Dr. Laurel Walsh admits she’s followed a non-traditional career path over the past quarter-century—from high school teacher in the Czech Republic to doctoral candidate mentor in the American Midwest.
 But the core faculty member in The Richard W. Riley College of Education and Leadership wouldn’t have it any other way.
-In 2008, she answered an ad for an academic editor at Walden University, and over the past decade, she’s moved into leadership roles in the Writing Center, Center for Academic Excellence (formerly the Center for Student Success), and Center for Faculty Excellence.
+In 2008, she answered an ad for an academic editor at Walden University, and over the past decade, she’s moved into leadership roles in the Writing Center, Office of Academic Support (formerly the Center for Student Success), and Center for Faculty Excellence.
 Currently serving as a faculty mentor for Doctor of Education candidates, Walsh says that as her titles have changed, her deep-rooted love for teaching has remained constant.

 How did working with high school students translate to later working with adult learners?